aquasecurity/trivy-operator/docs/tutorials/integrations/metrics.md

 ## Adding Custom Label to Metrics

-User might wants to include custom labels to resource that can be exposed and associated with the Prometheus metrics. this capability can be added by setting the following helm param.
+User might wants to include custom labels to resources that can be exposed and associated with the Prometheus metrics.
+This capability can be added by setting the following helm param.

 Example: